 Q5: Can beauty standards change over time?

 Yes, beauty standards are not static but rather dynamic constructs that change over time in response to various social, cultural, and historical factors.
-As society evolves, so too do our ideals of beauty.
+As society changes, so too do our ideals of beauty.